section-engineering-education/engineering-education/content/articles/pathlib-vs-os-modules-for-file-and-directory-system-operation/index.md

 ---
 In this tutorial, we will run through different viable contexts to discover an agreeable decision to utilize Python's Pathlib and OS packages for file system operations.
 <!--more-->
-We will learn about various file system operations - not limited to writing and reading a file, describing a document information, renaming files, creating directories, and so on.
+We will learn about various file system operations - not limited to writing and reading a file, describing document information, renaming files, creating directories, and so on.

 ### Pre-requisites
-To follow along this tutorial, you will need to have some basic knowledge in Python programming language.
+To follow along with this tutorial, you will need to have some basic knowledge of the Python programming language.

 ### Goals
-By the end of this tutorial, the reader should be acquainted to:
+By the end of this tutorial, the reader must be able to:
 - Utilize Pathlib and OS modules to manipulate a file and a directory path.
 - Implement object-oriented programming and functional programming in file system operation.
 - Convert a file's metadata to basic readable information.